rht-labs/enablement-docs/facilitation/2-attack-of-the-pipelines/README.md

 ## The Exercise

-The exerise can be found [here](https://rht-labs.github.io/enablement-docs/#/2-attack-of-the-pipelines/README)
+The exercise can be found [here](https://rht-labs.github.io/enablement-docs/#/2-attack-of-the-pipelines/README)

 ## Wrap-Up